mattellquist/gimikbugs.github.io/_writeups/traverxec.md

 gobuster dir -u http://10.10.10.165 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -n
 ```

 While we let gobuster run in the background, I look to Google.
-After a bit of digging, we find that Nostromo version 1.9.6 has a [Remote Code Execution](https://www.exploit-db.com/exploits/47837) vulnerability.
+After a bit of digging, we find that Nostromo version 1.9.6 has a <a href="https://www.exploit-db.com/exploits/47837">Remote Code Execution</a> vulnerability.
 Being that this exploit is found on Exploit-DB, that usually means there is a Metasploit module for it - which means we can "manually" exploit it or use Metasploit.
 I'll show both ways.

 1. "Manual" exploitation.